-All employees, except extra help or seasonal, shall accrue sick leave at the rate of 3.7 hours for each biweekly pay period of full‑time work.
-Such accrual shall be pro-rated for employees, except extra help or seasonals, who work less than full-time during a pay period.
+Employees shall accrue sick leave at the rate of three and seven tenths (3.7) hours for each biweekly pay period of full-time work.
+Such accrual shall be pro-rated for employees who work less than full-time during a pay period.
 For purposes of this Section absence in a pay status shall be considered work.

-The employee’s illness, injury or exposure to contagious disease which incapacitates him/her from performance of duties.
+(1) Diagnosis, care or treatment of the employee’s illness, injury, health condition, or exposure to contagious disease which incapacitates them from performance of duties.
 This includes disabilities caused or contributed to by pregnancy, miscarriage, abortion, childbirth and recovery therefrom as determined by a licensed physician, or, under the Kaiser plan, a licensed health care professional.

-- The employee’s receipt of required medical or dental care or consultation.
+(2) The employee’s receipt of preventative care or required medical or dental care or consultation.

-- The employee’s attendance to an adoptive child for up to six weeks immediately after the arrival of the child in the home.
+(5) The employee’s attendance to an adoptive child or to a child born to the employee or the employee’s spouse or registered domestic partner for up to six (6) weeks immediately after the birth or arrival of the child in the home.

-When the requirement for sick leave is known to the employee in advance of the absence, he/she shall request authorization for sick leave at such time, in the manner hereinafter specified.
-In all other instances the employee shall notify his/her supervisor as promptly as possible by telephone or other means.
-Before an employee may be paid for the use of accrued sick leave, he/she shall complete and submit to his/her department head a signed statement, on a prescribed form, stating the dates and hours of absence and such other information as is necessary for the request to be evaluated.
+When the requirement for sick leave is known to the employee in advance of the absence, they shall request authorization for sick leave at such time, in the manner hereinafter specified.
+In all other instances the employee shall notify their supervisor as promptly as possible by telephone or other means.
+Before an employee may be paid for the use of accrued sick leave, they shall complete and submit to their department head a signed statement, on a prescribed form, stating the dates and hours of absence and such other information as is necessary for the request to be evaluated.
 If an employee does not return to work prior to the preparation of the payroll, other arrangements may be made with the approval of the department head and the Controller.

 The department head may require a physician’s statement from an employee who applies for sick leave or make whatever investigation into the circumstances that appears warranted before taking action on the request.